 In early spring of 1833, the smoldering resentment of American settlers in Texas against their oppression by Mexico dictator General Santa Anna/Ana coming to a head.
 When a decree is issued that no more Americans may enter Texas, William H. Wharton, fiery head of a faction determined on independence or nothing, warns Stephen F. Austin that the time for half-measures is past.
 Austin, responsible for bringing the Americans to Texas as colonists, reminds Wharton that a settler's revolt against Mexico would dishonor his name and the arrangements he had with the Mexican government.
 He gets the "Whartonites" to agree to a general convention of all colonists.
 Almerian Dickinson, biggest land owner in the settlement of Gonzales, deeply in love with his wife Anne, warns Wharton that a bloody revolt would endanger every wife and mother in the colony.
 He proposes they send Austin to Mexico City to ask Santa Anna to grant Texans a voice in their own government.
 After months in Mexico City of ...

 Les Adams <firstname.lastname@example.org>

 A Spectacular Epic of the Birth of Texas.

 See more »

 Did You Know?

-This film was first released through the indie exchanges on August 6,1937.
-Columbia Pictures purchased the film in late 1937, re-did all of the advertising, posters and other related printed material and sent it out via their own distribution as a Columbia film on 17 February 1938.
-They also changed the billing order from that on the original print.
+This film was first released through independent exchanges on 8/6/37.
+Columbia Pictures purchased it in late 1937, re-did all the advertising, posters and other related printed material and sent it out via its own distribution as a Columbia film on 2/17/38.
+It also changed the billing order from that on the original print.
 See more

 Courtesy of Mary Daggett and William J. Marsh See more